 Wine – The most commonly used wine for marinating is Shaoxing wine (绍兴酒).
 It adds an unmistakable Asian flavor to any meat dish.
 Alternatively, you can use sherry as a substitute.

 Here is a short video to show the whole marinating process

 There are three types of marinade.
 Whether it’s chicken, pork, or beef, the basics of marinating are the same.

 Wet marinade – This is the most common type if it is intended to marinate for a long time.
-The marinade should mix well with the meat and keep it in the chiller.
-If you want to store it for a longer period, said a few days or a week, you can keep it in the freezer.
-However, it is important to let the marinade penetrate into the meat or seafood before freezing it.
-Normally, the marinated meat should be kept in the chiller for about six to twelve hours before transferring to the freezer.
+The marinade should mix well with the meat and be kept in the chiller.
+If you want to store it for a longer period, say a few days or a week, you can keep it in the freezer.
+However, it is important to let the marinade penetrate the interior before freezing it.
+The marinated meat can be kept in the chiller for about six to twelve hours before transferring it to the freezer.

-Dry marinade – Dry marinate also called spice rub or dry rub.
-It is a mixture of spices, herbs and salt that is rubbed or patted onto the surface of the meat.
+Dry marinade – Dry marinate, also called spice rub or dry rub.
+It is a mixture of spices, herbs, and salt rubbed or patted onto the surface of the meat.
 This technique is widely used for preparing roast or barbecue items such as roast chicken.
 The time required to marinate before cooking depends on the size of the meat.
-It will take a longer time, preferably marinate overnight for a whole chicken.
-Dry marinate is used to prepare Peking duck and Cantonese style crispy fried chicken
+It will take longer; preferably marinate overnight for a whole chicken.
+The dry marinade is also used to prepare Peking duck and Cantonese-style crispy fried chicken

 - 1/8 teaspoon of corn flour

 - 1/4 tablespoon of light soy sauce